 - Protect the underlying cells as new skin forms

-- Minimize the risk of infection
+- Minimize the risk of infection and abscess formation

 - Minimize scarring after healing